noaros/SPI/README.md

 I switched to Arch for this project and after some difficulty managed to get a working STM32CubeProgrammer.
 I had hoped to use J-LinkCommander instead since it allows assembly debugging, but was disappointed to learn it only supports J-LINK.

 Not having a tutorial, I consulted AI of course.
-It provided code that didn't work!
+It provided code that I merged into mine, but it didn't work!
 Also it changed the pin assignments on me from one request to another, but I decided I liked the newer layout better, since used just one GPIO bank, and so rewired the board.
+When I switched to Gemini proper instead of just google search, I received instructions with checkpoints and verify steps mixed in.
+I liked this and started over again, piecing in the new code chunks to see if the tests passed.